PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 - No change = no progress
 - This will not be comfortable for you and many you work with.
 Learn to welcome it against your intuition.

-**The onus is on you to demonstrate greatness**
+**The onus is on you to demonstrate greatness.**
-- Demonstrate you can do it first, then you will get the freedom to pursue it fully.
+- Demonstrate you can do it, then the freedom to pursue it fully will come.
-- "The more we leave him alone, the more he'll think about what should be done, and the more we'll actually get done."
+- "*The more we leave him alone, the more he'll think about what should be done, and the more we'll actually get done.*"
 - Remember most people, when given freedom, do nothing.
 - Don't blame the system, it won't help you solve important problems, do the best you can given your circumstances.